 And on top of this misleading health messages from our doctors, mainstream health media, government, and pharmaceutical industry – it has led us in completely the wrong direction.
 They have had everyone with heart risks focus on cutting out sodium – rather than adding in potassium.

 The research has proven over and over that total sodium intake is nowhere near as powerful as simply increasing potassium.
 However, there is not so much money in this.
 Just like the fat-free farce of the past 40 years, leading us to consume 300% more sugar per day than is healthy on average – which is killing us in a different way – the ‘reduced salt’ ‘low salt’ industry is booming.
 Law prevents food and supplement manufacturers from adding potassium to their products (more on this in a minute) – so they took the low salt option.

-It’s easy for food companies to reduce salt and replace that flavour with chemicals – and if the doctors and governments are telling you to eat a low salt diet – it’s money time.
-Just the same as with fat free – the government says low fat, the food companies can replace fat with sugar to get the flavour into their products, and they make a ton of money – and then lobby government to keep on spreading this message.
+It’s easy for food companies to reduce salt and replace that flavor with chemicals – and if the doctors and governments are telling you to eat a low salt diet – it’s money time.
+Just the same as with fat-free – the government says low fat, the food companies can replace fat with sugar to get the flavor into their products, and they make a ton of money – and then lobby government to keep on spreading this message.

 The bottom line is this, a salt-restricted diet is not the way to protect your health.

 The most important factor is potassium intake.